monome/norns-example-mod/README.md

 even if installed, will not be loaded by matron. one must explicitly enable a mod and restart matron before its functionality will be available.

-to enable a mod go to `SYSTEM > MODS`. mods which are loaded will have a small dot to the left of their name in the listing. use `E2` to selected an item in the list and then use `E3` to enable or disable as appropriate. _unloaded_ mods will show a `+` to the right their name to indicate that they will be enabled (and loaded) on restart. _loaded_ mods will show a `-` to the right of their name indicating they will be disabled on restart.
+to enable a mod go to `SYSTEM > MODS` to see the list of installed mods. mods which are loaded will have a small dot to the left of their name. use `E2` to selected an item in the list and then use `E3` to enable or disable as appropriate. _unloaded_ mods will show a `+` to the right their name to indicate that they will be enabled (and thus loaded) on restart. _loaded_ mods will show a `-` to the right of their name indicating they will be disabled on restart.

 loaded mods which have a menu will have ` >` at the end of their name, pressing `K3` will enter the mod's menu.